vega/vega-lite/site/docs/encoding/condition.md

 }
 ```

-A condition value definition uses a constant value encoding when data fall within a selection or satisfy a logical predicate.
-A field or value definition can be specified as the "else" case when the condition is not satisfied.
+Condition value definitions and conditional datum definitions use a constant value encoding when data fall within a selection or satisfy a logical predicate.
+Another field, datum, or value definition can be specified as the "else" case when the condition is not satisfied.

-A condition value definition must contain either [a `selection` name or a `test` predicate](#condition) in addition to the encoded constant [`value`](encoding.html#value-def).
+A condition value/datum definition must contain either [a `selection` name or a `test` predicate](#condition) in addition to the encoded constant [`value`](encoding.html#value-def) or constant data value ([`datum`]](encoding.html#datum-def)).

 For example, in the visualization below, a conditional value definition causes marks that fall within a dragged interval to be larger than those that lie outside it.